-• Time penalties of 30 seconds for players are called by the referee.

-- A field player or goal keeper suffering a time penalty will be automatically removed from the field and is only allowed to re-enter the field from the team's own half of the field close to the penalty mark as indicated by the referee.
+- Time penalties of 30 seconds for players are called by the referee. - A field player or goal keeper suffering a time penalty will be automatically removed from the field and is only allowed to re-enter the field from the team's own half of the field close to the penalty mark as indicated by the referee.
 The referee chooses the touch line further away from the ball if there is still an empty spot available.
 The first spot for a penalized robot on the touch line is on the same height of the penalty mark.
 Every consecutive spot is 60 cm (KidSize) or 100 cm (AdultSize) away from the previous position, either towards the team's own goal line or towards the center line.
 A valid position must be at least 30 cm (KidSize) or 50 cm (AdultSize) away from the goal line and center line.
-A position is considered as being taken if a robot from any team is within a radius of 30 cm (KidSize) or (50 cm) AdultSize) of the penalty position.
+A position is considered as being taken if a robot from any team is within a radius of 30 cm (KidSize) or 50 cm (AdultSize) of the penalty position.
 The referee always positions the robot on the penalty spot closest to the penalty mark.
-If two positions are available that are equally close, the referee chooses the position that is further away from the ball. - After the robot has been placed at the position indicated by the referee and with both feet entirely outside the field of play the 30 seconds penalty start counting. - The GameController will:

-- Penalize the robot as soon as the referee calls the penalty. - Marks the penalty time counting down as soon as the robot is placed on the penalty position outside the field - The penalty is automatically removed after 30 seconds of penalty have expired.
+If two positions are available that are equally close, the referee chooses the position that is further away from the ball.
+When placed, the robot joints are reset to their initial position and their velocities is set to 0. - After the robot has been placed at the position indicated by the referee and with both feet entirely outside the field of play the 30 seconds penalty start counting. - The GameController will: - Penalize the robot as soon as the referee calls the penalty. - Marks the penalty time counting down as soon as the robot is placed on the penalty position outside the field - The penalty is automatically removed after 30 seconds of penalty have expired.